-On behalf of YCRLAW, thank you to all of our clients for another successful year.
-To read our firm’s 2018 update, click here.
+On behalf of YCRLAW, thank you to all of our clients for putting your trust in us for another year.
+To read our firm’s 2019 update, click here.

 - F. Drake Rogers III: Workers’ Compensation Law – Employers

 YCRLAW is pleased to announce that Chandler D. Rowh has joined YCRLAW as an associate.
 Chandler graduated from USC School of Law with honors in 2018 and then worked as a law clerk for the Honorable Maite Murphy, Circuit Court Judge.
 Chandler will practice primarily in the firm’s Commercial Litigation and Appeals practice group.

 YCRLAW is pleased to announce that Zachary M. Kern has joined the firm as an associate.
 Zach will practice mainly in the firm’s Employment & Labor Law practice group.
 Prior to joining YCRLAW, Zach served as law clerk to the Honorable Daniel D. Hall in the 16th Judicial Circuit.

 YCRLAW is pleased to announce that E. Courtney Gruber is now a Certified Circuit Court Mediator, concentrating in Workers’ Compensation cases.
 Courtney is a partner in the firm’s Workers’ Compensation practice group and is an AV rated attorney.